-M20, a nebula in Virgo, is known as the Trifid Nebula.
+M20, a nebula in Sagittarius, is known as the Trifid Nebula.
 Its nebulosity is a combination of both emission and reflection nebulae and also includes a star cluster.

 M21, an additional star cluster, appears on the far right.